martanne/vis/README.md

   in the visual block mode of vim where for example inserts only become visible upon exit).
 There always exists one primary cursor located within the current view port.
 Additional cursors ones can be created as needed.
-If more than one cursor exists, the primary one is blinking.
+If more than one cursor exists, the primary one is styled differently (yellow by default).

   To manipulate multiple cursors use in normal mode: